Falilah/rust_excercises/readme.md

 - "Calm down, I know what I'm doing!"
 This is what he says if you yell a question at him.
 - "Fine.
 Be that way!"
 This is how he responds to silence.
 The convention used for silence is nothing, or various combinations of whitespace characters.
 - "Whatever."
 This is what he answers to anything else.

+8)  ## Instructions  classic Frogger game => In Progress
+    Manage a game player's High Score list.

+    Your task is to build a high-score component of the classic Frogger game, one of the highest selling and most addictive games of all time, and a classic of the arcade era.
+Your task is to write methods that return the highest score from the list, the last added score and the three highest scores.